To Become A Successful Business Person; A Solid Daily Routine Is A Most

 Mike Murdock said, “The secret of your future is hidden in your daily routine.”

-You already know what you are doing each and every day.
-Once you are finished with a task, you already know what is next on your schedule.
+already know what you are doing each and every day.
+Once you are

 You need a routine to establish and work on your priorities, limit procrastination and to keep track of your goals.